eXocriador/rental-car-app/README.md

 ## 🚀 Live Demo

-[Deploy to Vercel/Netlify and add link here]
+[Deploy your project to Vercel/Netlify and add the link here]

+**Note:** To deploy this project:

+1. Push your code to GitHub
+2. Connect your repository to Vercel or Netlify
+3. Deploy and add the live URL here

 ## ✨ Key Features